KNIGHTSEN -- Business manager Teresa Sidrian was working the phones hard this week on an after-hours project that isn't part of her job description.

 "We're pleading to voters," she said.

-If Measure H receives approval from at least 55 percent of voters Nov.
-6, it will mark the first time that Knightsen School District has issued bonds.
-And employees here know that every vote counts.
-A $5 million bond measure the district put on the ballot two years ago failed by two votes.
+If Measure H receives an approval rating of at least 55 percent next month, it will mark the first time that Knightsen School District ever has issued bonds.

 There is no argument against the measure in the county's voter information pamphlet, nor has the Contra Costa Taxpayers Association taken a stand.